dotnet/csharpstandard/standard/expressions.md

 #### §constant-pattern-new-clause Constant pattern

-A *constant_pattern* is used to test the value of a pattern context expression (§patterns-new-clause) against the given constant value.
+A *constant_pattern* is used to test the value of a pattern input value (§patterns-new-clause) against the given constant value.

 ```antlr
 constant_pattern